 Similarly, in ancient China, jade rollers were prized for their cooling and soothing effects on the skin, while in ancient Greece, hairstyling tools like hairpins and hair combs were intricately crafted and adorned with decorative motifs.

-As civilizations evolved, so too did beauty practices and the tools used to achieve desired aesthetic standards.
+As civilizations advanced, so too did beauty practices and the tools used to achieve desired aesthetic standards.
 During the Renaissance period in Europe, grooming tools became more elaborate and ornate, reflecting the opulence and refinement of the era.
 Ivory-handled brushes, silver-backed mirrors, and intricately designed hair accessories were coveted possessions among the elite.

 The Evolution of Vintage Beauty Tools